OtherRealms/Action-Blocks-Guide/index.rst

 :Version: 0.1.0

-Action Blocks is a Blender addon addon for constructing complex animations using real keyframes and Actions within a custom node-graph interface.
+Action Blocks is a Blender add-on for constructing complex animations using real keyframes and Actions within a custom node-graph interface.

 Install using .zip file in Preferences->Addons->Install.
 There is no need to extract the .zip file.